chelaxian/DIGITALCRIMINALS/README.md

 ## Disclaimer (lmao):

-> OnlyFans is a registered trademark of Fenix International Limited.
+> of is a registered trademark of Fenix International Limited.

 > The contributors of this script isn't in any way affiliated with, sponsored by, or endorsed by Fenix International Limited.